islamhaqq/UnrealEngineDeepDive/README.md

 Note: Unreal Engine (taken from Quake Engine architecture) is different from most other engines in that the tool suite (UnrealEd) is built into the runtime engine.

-## Runtime Engine Architecture
+# Runtime Engine Architecture

 Unreal Engine, like all software systems and game engines, is built in layers.
-In order to maintain platform independence, modularity, and avoid circular dependencies, the lower layers do not depend on upper layers.
+In order to maintain testability, platform independence, re-usability/modularity, and avoid circular dependencies, the lower layers do not depend on upper layers.

 The upper-most layers contain the well-known `GameFramework` classes containing `PlayerController` and `GameModeBase`.
 The lower layers contain hardware-specific implementation such as `Runtime/Unix`.

 From top to bottom, the layers are:
+* Game-Specific Subsystems
-* GameFramework, Rendering, Collision & Physics, Animation, AI, HID Audio, Input
+* Gameplay Foundations, Rendering, Profiling & Debugging, Scene Graph / Culling, Visual Effects, Front End, Skeletal Animation Collision & Physics, Animation, AI, HID Audio, Input
 * Resources (Resource Manager)
 * Core Systems
 * Platform Independence Layer (Networking, File System)